Skip to content

 enableLinkRUMData boolean No Whether to link with RUM data, default false

-enableNativeAutoTrace boolean No Whether to enable native network auto-tracing iOS NSURLSession, Android OKhttp, default false, Android cloud packaging is not supported.
-Since uniapp's network requests on iOS are implemented using system APIs, after enabling, network requests initiated by uniapp on iOS can be automatically traced, please disable manual trace on iOS at this time to prevent trace and RUM data linkage errors.
+enableNativeAutoTrace boolean No Whether to enable native network auto-tracing iOS NSURLSession, Android OKhttp, default false, Android cloud packaging not supported.
+Since uniapp network requests on iOS are implemented using system API, after enabling, network requests initiated by uniapp on iOS can be auto-traced, please disable manual trace on iOS to prevent trace and RUM data association errors.

 RUM User Data Tracking